 Enterprise app development and management is an integral part of device management and is very important for small businesses.
 The challenges pertain to technical glitches that affect the running of the apps, front-end development challenges etc. These can be solved easily too by using some tools or by careful choice of apps.

 IoT (Internet of Things), which is part of the business world today, poses challenges like incompatibility of the device-agnostic approach with IoT.
 This too has to be fixed by planning compliance to the EVM liability shift or similar standards, upgrading PoS terminal etc.

-There are other challenges as well relating to lead generation, employee management, device management etc, all of which can be solved by proper planning and strategizing.
+There are other challenges as well relating to lead generation, employee management, mobile device management etc, all of which can be solved by proper planning and strategizing.